Directory Trees to Document Trees

 File types are summarized in the

-include an extension of .DAT, and 14 files whose names include an extension of
+files whose names include an extension of .DAT, and 14 files whose names include an

 (Given that my hard drive currently contains thousands of folders, the absence of details about the files in those folders is probably a blessing.
 Otherwise, the TreeSize XML report itself could become a factor in my ability to manage space on the drive!)

 What does JAM Software gain by saving all this data as XML?
 First, it simplifies getting the data back in, for comparisons across drives or for a single drive, across some arbitrary time interval.
 But this capability doesn't automatically suggest XML; indeed, there might be many advantages to saving the data in some proprietary binary format.

 What JAM Software (and its customers) gain with the XML format is two-fold: transparency and future-proofing.